yunxianding/CSC120-A4/README.md

 ##  Program files
 For this assignment, you'll be writing four interrelated classes:

  - The `Passenger` class (`Passenger.java`) will store information about an individual passenger
  - The `Engine` class (`Engine.java`) will represent the locomotive engine, storing information about its fuel type, level, etc.
  - The `Car` class (`Car.java`) will be used as a container for `Passenger` objects
- - and the `Train` (`Train.java`) class will tie them all together
+ - and the `Train` (`Train.java`) class will tie them all together.

- You'll also notice a 5th file in the repository (`FuelType.java`), which contains something that looks like an extremely simple class:
+ You'll also notice another file in the repository (`FuelType.java`), which contains something that looks like an extremely simple class:
  ```
 public enum FuelType {
     STEAM, INTERNAL_COMBUSTION, ELECTRIC, OTHER;